-The usual course load for a graduate student who is not receiving an assistantship is 12 graduate credit hours.
+The usual course load for a graduate student who is not receiving an assistantship is 9 graduate credit hours.
 The maximum course load for graduate students is 16 credit hours.
-Minimum and maximum course loads for students on graduate assistantships is described in the previous section of this Handbook.
+Minimum and maximum course loads for students on graduate assistantships may be found in the Graduate Handbook, Chapter 1.E.
+Graduate Assistants.